-When it comes to quick-easy week night dinners full of delicious flavors there is no better dish.
-There is no reason you have to give up any of those comfort food vibes.
-Enjoy them with every single bite of this pot pie.
-And if you love comfort foods and want to add more to your meal rotation, you can’t forget about Sweet and Spicy Chili, Beef Stroganoff, or Sausage Stuffing.
+And if you love comfort foods and want to add more to your meal rotation, you can't forget about Chicken Noodle Soup with homemade egg noodles, Sweet and Spicy Chili, or Beef Stroganoff.
 They are totally a must try!

 To get this pie in the oven quicker, use a rotisserie cooked chicken and pre-made crescent dough.
 Or easily use leftover veggies, turkey or chicken from previous meals and make this an easy-peasy, totally budget friendly recipe!
 You will have a meal on the table in minutes!